biomodsquad/biomodsquad.github.io/index.md

 {% capture text %}

-Our published work has been aimed at both developing comptuational tools for machine learning and optimization and application specific models in the areas of Immunology, Cancer Biology, and Computational Drug Design.
+Our published work includes comptuational tool development for machine learning and optimization, as well as, application specific models in the areas of Immunology, Cancer Biology, and Computational Drug Design.
 (Painting by David S. Goodsell)

 {%
   include button.html